 This length of time is a rough estimate of when the genus Homo (as in Homo Sapiens, Homo Neanderthalensis, Home Erectus) made its appearance.
 There is a lot of debate over the just how long ago Homo came into being, with a lot of it depending on the definition of Homo, so estimates often vary between 2 and 3 million years ago.

 Coincidentally, the time of the advent of the dinosaurs and the advent of the genus Homo is separated roughly by a factor of one hundred.
 Dinosaurs evolved about 231 to 243 million years ago.

 It is quite convenient that the two largest units of time in the Earth Epic calendar correspond to developments in Earth history that most people are quite familiar with: the advent of dinosaurs and the advent of the genus Homo.
 Knowing that a factor of one hundred separates the two events also tells us a lot about Earth history.

-It must be noted, however, that this is an estimate.
-The margin of error in the estimate of the Earth’s age is currently 40 million years or (isn’t this a coincidence?)
-16 geneses in either direction.
-This means that within the margin of error, we could be in either Genesis 0 or Genesis 32 in Eon 18.
-If science provides us with a more accurate estimate of Earth’s age, we can adjust the Epic Time Scale accordingly.
-Otherwise, for now, Genesis 16 is the best estimate we can make.
+It must be noted, however, that 18.16 Eons since the creation of the Earth is an estimate.
+The margin of error in the estimate of the Earth’s age is currently 50 million years in either direction or 20 Geneses in either direction.
+This means that within the margin of error, we could be in either Eon 17, Genesis 96, or Eon 18, Genesis 36.
+If science provides us with a more accurate estimate of Earth’s age, we can adjust the Epic Time Scale accordingly, without having to adjust most of the rest of the Calendar.
+Otherwise, for now, Eon 18, Genesis 16 is the best estimate we can make.